avatar29A/hs-aitubots-api/tutorials/echobot/README.md

 ```

-7. Reply to on all messeges
+7. Reply to all messages

 ```hs
 -- replay to all messages